Windows 10 Mobile version history

 Windows 10 Mobile is a discontinued mobile operating system developed by Microsoft.
 It was released to manufacturing on November 20, 2015, and was made generally available on March 17, 2016.
 In October 2017, Microsoft announced that it would pause the active development of Windows 10 Mobile, and future development will be limited to maintenance releases and security patches.
-The last feature update is the Fall Creators Update.
-The last version of Windows 10 Mobile reached the end of life on January 14, 2020.
+The last feature update is the Fall Creators Update, which reached end of support on January 14, 2020.
 Development for Windows 10 Mobile has completely ceased since then.